 The second process is the point system where admission would depend on the point tally of the candidate.
-The system details is as listed below;
+The system details are as listed below;

-- Candidates who submits only one result which contains his/her relevant subjects already will be allotted 10 points.
-The exam could be NECO, WASSCE, November /December WASSCE etc, but any candidate who has two sittings only gets 2 points.
+- Candidates who submit only one result which contains his/her relevant subjects already will be allotted 10 points.
+The exam could be NECO, WASSCE, November /December WASSCE, etc, but any candidate who has two sittings only gets 2 points.
 So this means that candidates with only one result are at an advantage but only slightly.

-- O’ Level grades has it’s equivalent grade points as; A (A1) = 6 marks, B (B1, B2, B3) = 4 marks, C (C4, C5, C6) = 3 marks, so the better the candidates’ grades, the better his or her chances of securing admission this year.
+- O’ Level grades have their equivalent grade points; A (A1) = 6 marks, B (B1, B2, B3) = 4 marks, C (C4, C5, C6) = 3 marks, so the better the candidates’ grades, the better his or her chances of securing admission this year.